 Jacque, as her friends and colleagues called her, loved to take in stray cats and find them homes, but she often kept them herself.
 After she and Bruce purchased a house in Altadena near the entrance of the Jet Propulsion Lab (JPL), they hiked the canyon above JPL almost daily until the last few months of her life.
 She spoiled her family and friends with her homemade chocolate chip cookies, which she baked in her 1950s Wedgewood stove and generously gave away.

 Jacque’s professional life started after college by working for companies doing clerical work.
 By the early 1970s, she was working for the Carnation Company, where she learned about marketing and promotional work.
 Around this time, she enrolled at Pasadena City College and focused on Photography and Graphic Art Design, which led her to start her own business, Foreman Graphics, in late 1972.
 Over the years, she did marketing, logo creation, and graphic art design for hundreds of businesses and non-profit organizations.

-Jacque was very involved with the Christmas Tree Lane Association (CTLA) in Altadena for many years and documented decades of the association’s work with her photography.
+Jacque had a giving spirit and loved her local community – volunteerism defined her time in Altadena.
+She was very involved with the Christmas Tree Lane Association (CTLA) for many years and documented decades of the association’s work with her photography.
 She was also an active member with the Business Network International – La Crescenta Chapter.